fabric/fabric/sites/docs/upgrading.rst

 Note that up to this point, nothing truly Fabric-related has been in play - `.Connection.local` is just a rebinding of `Context.run
 <invoke.context.Context.run>`, Invoke's local subprocess execution method.
 Now
-we get to the actual deploy step, which simply invokes `.Connection.run` instead, executing remotely (on whichever host the `.Connection` has been bound to).
+we get to the actual deploy step, which invokes `.Connection.run` instead, executing remotely (on whichever host the `.Connection` has been bound to).

 ``with cd`` is not fully implemented for the remote side of things, but we expect it will be soon.
 For now we fall back to command chaining with ``&&``.